CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

      25 |     },
 ```

-Now that we are chaining `.then()` onto the call to `api.createRestaurant()`, our previous test fails because we didn't configure the API method to resolve.
+Now that we are chaining `.then()` onto the call to `api.createRestaurant()`, our previous test fails because we didn't configure the mock function to resolve.
 Do that:

 ```diff
  it('saves the restaurant to the server', () => {